note

 Installation

 Our recommendation is to head over to the GOBL CLI releases page and download the latest version for your platform and copy the binary to a directory of your choosing.
+If you already have a working Go environment you may also find it easy to install the latest version with:Building a Message

 The notes.Message type is great for setting up a simple test.
-For this tutorial open your text editor and a simple JSON file called message.json
+For this tutorial open your text editor and a simple JSON file calledmessage.json

 that looks like: